fle1scha/Deep-Learning-Network-Traffic-Prediction/README.md

 ## Research Questions to Answer
 1. How does the SANReN traffic data vary with time and day in relation to the South African university calendar?
+DONE - implemented UCT holidays.
 2. Which of the LSTM architectures, baseline, bilateral or stacked, provides the highest prediction accuracy, subject to network constraints?
 3. What is the computational cost of different LSTM?

 ## Theory